Enji naagdowing Anishinaabe waadiziwin

-Native plants provided Indigenous peoples with almost all of life’s essentials.
+Native plants provide Indigenous peoples with almost all of life’s essentials.
 Starting in the Arboretum near the Nature Interpretive Centre, this new trail explores plants used by the Anishinaabe peoples, and their connections to culture, language, ecology and history.

 This trail is in a nature sanctuary.
 Picking, collecting, harvesting or gathering of any plant or plant part is prohibited.
 The plant uses described on the trail reflect traditional Anishinaabe knowledge and cultural beliefs.
 Like any medicine, plant remedies should be only be used under the direction of a trained professional

 Ontario has a rich Indigenous history, involving many different cultures.
 Royal Botanical Gardens lays within the traditional territory of both the Anishinaabe and Haudenosaunee Nations.
 This trail focuses on the story of Anishinaabe plant connections.
 The Anishinaabeg were semi-nomadic hunters, fishers and gatherers who moved with nature’s cycles — from trapping and hunting in winter, to harvesting and processing useful plants through the growing season.
 Medicine plants were not only their sustenance but were also widely traded.
 The people’s survival depended on intimate knowledge of the plants found in many habitats over a large area.

 This primal connection to native plants remains a key part of Anishinaabe culture, where a plant’s value or importance is measured in its usefulness, rather than its rarity.
 Come and walk the trail to learn more!